popcron/referencer/README.md

 - ScriptableObject
 - Sprite

 To create a custom loader, you can inherit from the `AssetLoader` type.
-The required `Type` property is the type of the asset.
-For an example, see the provided loader classes in the `unity` branch.
+For an example, see the provided loader classes in the Loaders folder.

 **ScriptableObject IDs**

-If a scriptable object type has an ID property or field, the loader will recognize it and register it the ID given, as well as the name and path.
+In addition to the scriptable object loader, it will also detect if the type has an ID property or field.
+If it does, the loader will recognize it and register it for each item.
 This allows you to retrieve the asset using its ID.

 ```cs
 //get a gun scriptable object asset that has an ID of 12